elastic/ecctl/docs/ecctl_platform_allocator_vacate.md

 Moves all the resources from the specified allocator (Available for ECE only)

-### Synopsis

-Moves all the resources from the specified allocator (Available for ECE only)

 ```
 ecctl platform allocator vacate <allocator-id> [flags]
 ```